Collaborating on the common purpose is just the start. Our teams move transparently and openly throughout the product journey.

 Collaborating on the common purpose is just the start.
 Our teams move transparently and openly throughout the product journey.
-We offer insights, but establish direction as a team — of which our client is a part.
-We complement our client’s business domain expertise with market, user, and technical research; consider unexpected directions together; and execute quickly.
+We offer insights but establish direction as a team — of which our client is a part.
+We complement our client’s business domain expertise with the market, user, and technical research; consider unexpected directions together, and execute quickly.

 After goal setting, we establish a strategic release plan.

 This commonly includes proof-of-concept, launch, feature set, and stability releases.
 This is the map by which we can clearly plot our current location, although it is open to future change in the case that additional destinations should be visited in pursuit of the goal.

 Delivery at Architech is multi-faceted and efficient.
 Strategy and design teams drive delivery with LEAN and design-thinking analysis methods.
 Modelling the customer’s existing processes and comparing with the desired future state, we eliminate waste before proposing a technical solution.

 This results in a streamlined feed of requirements.
 Our product team and client prioritize these by business value, our technical teams deliver the activities that add the most value as of today, and we all judge the next steps for the product together.